 - 5.3.1 Prepare work area (lay down dust sheets etc.) - 5.3.2 Remove the burner assembly as described in section 5.1. - 5.3.3 Loosen the pilot nut and remove the two screws retaining the pilot assembly.
 Disconnect the thermocouple wires from the gas valve. - 5.3.4 Re-assemble in reverse order, refit the burner heat shield then refit the coals referring to section 3 for the correct coal / pebble layout.
 Refit the glass panel and glass panel retaining trims.
-The fender and ash pan cover can now be re-positioned.
-Refit the trim.
+Refit the fascia and ashpan cover.

-5.4 Replacing the Batteries (RC Models)
+5.4 Replacing the Batteries